 - Expiration Date Control—allows you to assign an expiration date for each lot and serial number so expired items can be deducted from your list of available inventory.
 Can automatically issue items with the earliest expiration date to minimize losses.
 Reports and inquiry screens allow you to monitor expiring items.

 - Transaction Reason Codes—allows you to assign reason codes to inventory transactions to measure trends and spot problems.
 Reason codes can be linked to operational reporting.

 - Physical inventory count organizes your goods based on ABC codes and movement classes and conducts a regular cyclic count of your inventory.
 Items that are included in the count are locked in inventory and no operations that affect warehouse quantity are allowed.
 Once the count is completed, you can continue the operation and enter the count result later.
 Once the count results are entered, the system will generate appropriate inventory adjustment based on historical snapshot.

 - Inventory and Warehouse Security—allows you to control which users and roles can view and create transactions for inventory items and inventory warehouses to improve the accuracy of the data entry and enforce inventory control.

 - Provides a complete audit trail of all inventory transactions.
 After a transaction is released, it cannot be deleted—to correct mistakes, you must enter a correcting transaction to reverse the incorrect entry.
 The system keeps the details of all Inventory transactions, including the user who entered the transaction and the user who modified the record.
 The auditing process is simplified by having notes and supporting electronic documents attached directly to the transactions.

-Inventory Management by Project: JAMIS Prime will be enhanced to introduce additional controls over project-owned inventory.
-Among the features will be locking down inventories from transfer, support of GFM and physical inventories and cycle counting by project.
+- Controls over project-owned inventory.
+Ability to lock down inventories from transfer, support of GFM and physical inventories, and cycle counting by project.